MOGI-ROS/Week-1-2-Introduction-to-ROS2/README.md

 ## Remap

-But with launch files we can not just rename our nodes, we can also *re-map* topics, let's try to remap the existing `/topic` to `/another_topic`:
+With the launch files we can not just rename our nodes, we can also *re-map* topics, let's try to remap the existing `/topic` to `/another_topic`:

 Let's add remapping to the publisher:
 ```python